laynemag/HomeGymDIY/rack_attachments/README.md

-# MagStrap Quick Adjust Strap Safety System
+# Chaisewhiz's MagStrap Quick Adjust Strap Safety System

 This build provides a quick adjust strap safety system using mag pins to mount to your rack upright.